Do we already have the tools to enable social distancing in the workplace?

 So how will workplace redesign pan out in practice?

 We are going to need lots of signage, waymarking, tape on the floor and acrylic screens – like we are seeing in supermarkets.
-They have been quick to adopt new practices and the non-essential retail sector will need to follow suit.
+They have been quick to adopt new practices and the non-essential retail news-sector will need to follow suit.
 The layout of browsing shops and shopping malls is going to need some thinking through.

 The journey from front door to desk is going to need some careful consideration – numbers in lifts will need to be managed, doors kept open or on automated openers.
 One way systems and screening may be needed to manage the flow and proximity of people on more populated floors.